ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 “[Explicit is better than implicit.](https://peps.python.org/pep-0020/)” In practice, the project name and import package name are often chosen to be the same.
 It then is ambiguous in many discussion whether that common name is invoked in any particular case (a) because it is the project name or (b) because it is the import package name.
 My distinguishing the two is meant to help clarify what drives various behaviors.
-(See also #Considerations-regarding-the-inter-word-delimiter-character-in-a-multiword-project-name.)
+(See also § [Considerations regarding the inter-word delimiter character in a multiword project name](#considerations-regarding-the-inter-word-delimiter-character-in-a-multiword-project-name).)

 ## Resources for topics not well covered here
 I will not go into a detailed explanation of many aspects of packaging more generally that are well covered